tudat-team/tudat-developer-docs/source/topics/devops/code_collaboration.rst

     ^^^

-    With the `Developer Primer`_ repository cloned, check what branches exist on the remote:
+    With the ``developer-primer`` repository :cite:p:`developer-primer0.0.1`
+    cloned, check what branches exist on the remote:

     .. code-block:: console